What is autoimmune hepatitis?

 - Is less common

-- Most often affects girls between the ages of 2 and 14 years old
+- Most often affects girls between ages 2 and 14

-The liver is a large organ that lies up under your ribs on the right side of your
+The liver is a large organ that sits up under your ribs on the right side of your

-belly or abdomen.
-It helps filter waste from your body, makes bile to help digest
+belly (abdomen).
+It helps filter waste from your body, makes bile to help digest food,

 What causes autoimmune hepatitis?